Billing metric definitions

 ARPU = (Total MRR) / (Total active subscribers) |

-You have 100 active subscribers at the end of January.
+For example, you have 100 active subscribers at the end of January.
 The total MRR at the end of January is 50,000 USD.
-Your ARPU at the end of January is 500 USD
+Your ARPU at the end of January is 50,000 USD divided by 100, or 500 USD.

 Subscriber lifetime value (LTV)